 Index Changes: Level Play

-The change to a players index depends on the number of steps difference between him and his opponent.
-The index change is calculated from table 1 for ALL games.
-A step is two bisques from handicap 12 upwards, one bisque between handicaps 5 and 12, half a bisque between handicaps 0 and 4½.
-For minus handicaps table 2 is used to calculate steps difference.
-These rules apply to both ordinary level and level advanced games.
+A step is two bisques from handicap 12 upwards, one bisque between handicaps 5 and 12, and half a bisque between handicaps 0 and 4½.
+For minus handicaps, use table 2 first to calculate the steps difference.
+These rules apply to both ordinary level and level-advanced games.

 Example 1: Roy (handicap 3) and Bab (handicap 14) play each other in a 26-point qualifying game.
-There are 12 steps difference between their handicaps.
+There is a 12-step difference between their handicaps.
 Thus, if Roy wins his index increases by 1 and Bab's index decreases by 1.
 However, if Bab wins her index increases by 19 and Roy's index decreases by 19.

 Example 2: Roy (handicap -1½) and Bab (handicap 0) play each other in a 26-point qualifying game.
-There are 8 steps difference between their handicaps.
+There is an 8-step difference between their handicaps.
 Thus, if Roy wins his index increases by 3 and Bab's index decreases by 3.
 However, if Bab wins her index increases by 17 and Roy's index decreases by 17.

 |Handicap Steps Difference||Index Change|